Blackout Trail - Behind the Scenes

 The Trail

 We could still see fish in the streams, but they didn’t take Mark’s bait.
 The jerky from our first deer had almost run out.
 We still had some store-bought (well, store-pillaged) trail mix and meal bars, but we were burning through those faster than expected.
-Our plan to live off the land wasn’t working out so great.
+Our plan to live off the land wasn’t working out so great.-Blackout Trail

 When I first got into EMP fiction, it seemed that every book I found was about a prepper or ex-military guy.
 Nothing against those stories; I enjoy them as much as anyone!
 I just wanted something different.
 More than anything, I wanted the story to be about relatable, everyday people.